nuejs/nue/packages/examples/simple-blog/welcome/index.md

 # Welcome to Nue!

-1. Open the project on your editor
+1. Open the project in your editor
 2. Split the screen with your browser
 3. Edit files and see your site evolve